 Integrations are often the budget line that grows after a first feature list is written.
 Logistics platforms commonly connect to mapping providers, route engines, payment gateways, SMS and email services, CRM, ERP, warehouse systems, transportation management systems, barcode scanners, telematics, and customer support tools.

 Mapping and routing need extra care.
 Google Maps Platform groups route products such as Compute Routes, Compute Route Matrix, Navigation SDK, Roads, and Route Optimization for different routing needs.
-Mapbox also separates maps, navigation, directions, optimization, and map-matching capabilities.
+Google bills Compute Routes by request and Compute Route Matrix by origin-destination elements, so dispatch-heavy products need volume modeling before launch.
+Mapbox separates maps, navigation, directions, optimization, and map-matching capabilities, which means a product that only displays a route is materially different from one that optimizes stops or re-plans during live operations.
 The development cost is only one part of the decision; ongoing API usage, traffic volume, route calculation frequency, geocoding volume, and caching strategy can affect operating cost.

 If the app only shows a driver a destination, standard maps may be enough.
 If the app needs multi-stop route optimization with capacity constraints, time windows, driver shifts, pickup/drop-off dependencies, or dynamic traffic adjustments, the scope moves into a more complex routing product.
 This changes backend design, QA, monitoring, and monthly provider cost.